-Fall is fantastic. . . but add fresh air, unforgettable scenery and a chance to spy on animals in their natural habitat and you’re guaranteed a day of autumnal family fun that’s even more fab when the trees are dressed up in their best fall colors.
+We’ll admit, a Chicago winter can be tough.
+But, a dose of fresh air, unforgettable scenery and a chance to spy on animals in their natural habitat is a guaranteed day of wintry family fun.
 We scoured the city in search of the most popular hiking spots that’ll have you lacing up your boots, strapping an infant to your back and exploring.
 These are our top trails that range from under a mile to seemingly endless.

 Waterfall Glen Forest Preserve

-Hikers, bikers, and stroller jockeys (even cross-country skiers after those first snowflakes fall) can take advantage of this 2,492-acre forest preserve created long ago by meltaways from the Wisconsin Glacier.
-Adventure seekers can trek as many as 11 miles of limestone and turf-covered routes via four mapped trails through Waterfall Glen’s most scenic areas which include overlooks and a man-made waterfall.
-Fishing is offered in several old quarries scattered throughout the preserve and a large open field in the southwest section is a popular destination for local model-aircraft enthusiasts, so be sure the munchkins pack their RC aircraft – or take in a free show from others who did.
+Hikers, bikers and stroller jockeys (even cross-country skiers) can take advantage of this 2,492-acre forest preserve created by meltaways from the Wisconsin Glacier.
+Adventure seekers can trek as many as 11 miles of limestone and turf-covered routes via four mapped trails that include overlooks and a man-made waterfall.
+Fishing is offered in several old quarries scattered throughout the preserve.
+Model-aircraft enthusiasts will be delighted by the large open field in the southwest section that attracts RC aircraft owners, which oftentimes means a free show.

 What was once a Civilian Conservation Corps Camp is now an urban wildlife haven that plays host to a variety of animals with the original visitor center and several of the shelters still standing.
 Fullersburg maintains two trails manageable for families to hike or bike.
 A 1.3-mile interpretive trail follows Salt Creek through lowland woods and restored prairies and includes information on DuPage’s natural history.
 Along a half-mile trail, you’ll find Graue Mill Museum where you can show the kiddos the only working water wheel grist mill in the Chicago area and see milling, spinning and weaving demonstrations.
 York Tavern is accessible from the paths and makes for a fun refueling detour.